 "The towels!
 Key!
 Under the towels!"

-The smile was short lived when she laid her eyes upon the girl standing in the middle of the room.
+The smile was short lived, however, when she laid her eyes upon the girl standing in the middle of the room.

 Her hair was dark and matted with dirt, and she seemed to skinny to be able to have so much energy.
 The little girl stopped yelling, and ran to the social worker, tears pouring down her pointed nose and stretched cheeks.

-Ashlee reassuradly squeezed the young girl one last time, as she picked up the suitcase lying on the floor.
-Claire helped grab her clothes, and any other meagre possessions she had with her.
-As the social worker started to go down the stairs, Claire pulled back and opened up a drawer.
-She pulled out a simple silver chain with a heart on the front, as the words she would always remember came to mind...
+Ashlee squeezed the young girl one last time, and picked up the suitcase lying on the floor.
+Finally calm, Claire helped grab her clothes, and any other meagre possessions she had with her.
+As the social worker began to go down the stairs, Claire pulled back and opened up a drawer.
+She pulled out a simple silver chain with a heart on the front, as the words she would always remember came to mind.

 Maybe her Momma had been right; only time would tell.

 A/N-I cannot begin to tell you how hard it's been for me to update Remnants.
 I've been caught up in other projects and busy with school; the editing, writing and spelling and everything about Remnants had been bothering me since I started Post-Secondary.
 I'm finally getting the chance to revamp it and finally finish it-which I know I've said thousands of times, but this time I'm serious.